LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/alpha-codes.md

 ```

 However, since the verification code plays an important role in protecting the access to your documents, we now offer
 the `AlphaCode` class on the *Lacuna.RestPki.Client* package to perform the code generation.
-The source code has recently
-undergone a careful audit and has received important improvements.

 <a name="update-code" />
 ## Updating your app to use *AlphaCode*

 > [!WARNING]
+> The verification code generation has recently undergone a careful audit and has received important improvements.
-> We highly recommend that you replace the old provided source code for generating verification codes with calls to *AlphaCode*
+> We highly recommend that you update your application to use *AlphaCode* instead of the old provided code.

 You probably brought the (now obsolete) methods `GenerateVerificationCode`, `FormatVerificationCode` and `ParseVerificationCode`
 into your own code.
-Simply replace the implementation with calls to methods of the *AlphaCode* class:
+To update your application, simply replace the implementation with calls to methods of the *AlphaCode* class:

 ```cs
 public static string GenerateVerificationCode() => AlphaCode.Generate();